Pension for orphans and war widow(er)s

 The following people can claim this pension:

-or - a dependent child – the natural or adopted child of a veteran, or a child who was wholly or substantially dependent on the veteran.
-The child must be under 16 years, or under 25 years and still undertaking full-time studies.
-Orphan’s pension may not be payable if the child is aged 16 years or over and is in receipt of Commonwealth educational assistance through Youth Allowance; Assistance for Isolated Children Scheme; ABSTUDY; Post-Graduate Awards Scheme; or the Veteran’s Children Education Scheme.
+- a dependent child – the natural or adopted child of a veteran, or a child who was wholly or substantially dependent on the veteran.
+The child must be under 16 years, or under 25 years and still undertaking full-time study.
+Orphan’s pension may not be payable if the child is aged 16 years or over and is in receipt of Australian Government educational assistance through: Youth Allowance, Assistance for Isolated Children Scheme, ABSTUDY, Post-Graduate Awards Scheme, or the Veterans’ Children Education Scheme .

-A pension will be granted to a dependant automatically, without the need for further investigation, if the veteran was:
+A pension will be granted to a dependant automatically, without the need for further investigation, if the veteran was any of the following:

 - receiving a Disability Compensation Payment at the Special Rate (including a veteran who was in receipt of a Special Rate Disability Compensation Payment for blindness in both eyes), or

-- receiving a Disability Compensation Payment at the Temporary Special Rate, or
+- receiving a Disability Compensation Payment at the Temporary Special Rate

 In all other cases a claim needs to be lodged with the Department before any pension is granted.

-A pension will be paid to an eligible widowed partner or dependent child once the veteran's death is determined to have been caused by war or eligible defence service.
+A pension will be granted to an eligible widowed partner or dependent child once the veteran's death is determined to have been caused by war or eligible Defence service.

-Individuals who lodge a claim for the war widow(er)’s pension within six months of the death of the veteran and are deemed eligible, have their pension backdated to the day after the date of death of the veteran.
-If the claim is lodged more than six months after the death of the veteran, the pension is backdated three months.
+If you lodge a claim for the war widow(er)’s pension within 6 months of the death of the veteran and are deemed eligible, your pension will be backdated to the day after the date of death of the veteran.
+If the claim is lodged more than 6 months after the death of the veteran, the pension is backdated 3 months from the date the claim is received by DVA.

 Back to topHow do I claim?

-Unless the war widow(er)'s pension and/or orphan's pension is automatically payable, you need to complete DVA Form D2663 and return it to DVA.
+Unless the war widow(er)'s pension and/or orphan's pension is automatically granted, you need to complete the below form and return it to DVA.

-DVA Forms can be obtained from your nearest DVA office or from the DVA website.
+You can get DVA forms from your nearest DVA office or from the DVA website.

 Preparing a claim for war widow(er)’s pension or orphan’s pension can be complex, so we strongly encourage you to seek assistance.

-Ask your ex-service organisation, as most have pensions officers or advocates who can help you with the claim.
-Alternatively, you can contact DVA for assistance.
+Ask your ex-service organisation, as most have advocates who can help you with the claim.
+Alternatively, you can find an advocate by visiting the Advocate Register, or contact DVA for assistance.

-When you lodge a claim for a war widow(er)’s pension or orphan’s pension, the delegate of the Repatriation Commission will obtain evidence about your claim.
+When you lodge a claim for a war widow(er)’s pension or orphan’s pension, the DVA staff member (known as a delegate) will gather evidence about your claim.
 The evidence includes documents of the veteran’s service history, medical history and, in some cases, personal history.

 This processing time is required to:

-- obtain copies of service documents if the veteran had not previously claimed a benefit;
+- get copies of service documents if the veteran had not previously claimed a benefit

-- obtain information from the veteran’s doctor about the conditions being treated prior to death; and
+- get information from the veteran’s doctor about the conditions being treated prior to death

 - ask you, or your representative, for information about the veteran’s personal history, if it is relevant to the claim.

-How will I be told of the decision on my claim?
+How will I be told of the decision about my claim?

-The delegate of the Repatriation Commission will write to you to tell you what the decision is on your claim.
-In the letter, the delegate will explain how he or she reached the decision.
-The letter will also tell you what to do if you are not satisfied that the correct decision has been made on your claim.
+The delegate will write to you to tell you.
+In the letter, they will explain how they reached the decision.
+The letter will also tell you what to do if you are not satisfied with the decision.

 Back to topAre these pensions taxed?